Tribrachidium

-Tribrachidium heraldicum is a tri-radially symmetric fossil animal that lived in the late Ediacaran (Vendian) seas.
+Tribrachidium is a tri-radially symmetric fossil animal that lived in the late Ediacaran (Vendian) seas.
 In life, it was hemispherical in form.
 T. heraldicum is the best known member of the extinct group Trilobozoa.

 Etymology

 The generic name Tribrachidium is derived from combination of the τρία (tria, "three") + brachium ("arm") + diminutive suffix -idium.
 The specific name T. heraldicum references the similarity of the pattern of this fossil with the well-known heraldic triskelion design, such as the coat of arms of the Isle of Man.

 Occurrence

 Tribrachidium fossils were first discovered in the Ediacara Member of the Rawnslay Quartzite, Flinders Ranges in South Australia.
 This fossil is also known from the Mogilev Formation in the Dniester River Basin, Podolia, Ukraine and from the Verkhovka, Zimnegory and Yorga formations in the White Sea area of the Arkhangelsk Region, Russia.
 This fossil is also known from the Sonia Formation of Marwar Supergroup near Jodhpur, India.